lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 wgt          float64
 dtype: object
 ```

-#WE SHOULD SOMEHOW OVERVIEW WHAT ALL OF THESE DATA TYPES ARE WITH EXAMPLES -- e.g. integer, 1,2,3, Float 234.35, 4665,34, 1.000 , etc.
+Note the types associated with each column in our data.
+Most of the columns are of type `int64`.
+This means that they are 64 bit integers.
+Integer means that the column can not store decimal places.
+And the 64 part simply refers to the range of values that can be stored in each cell as follows:

+* Int16: -32,768 to +32,767
+* Int32: -2,147,483,648 to +2,147,483,647
+* Int64: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807

+The other columns are objects.
+Tthey contain strings or character data.

 ### Useful Ways to View DataFrame objects in Python

 There are multiple methods that can be used to summarize and access the data stored in dataframes.
 Let's try out a few.
 Note that we call the method by using the object name `dat.method`.
-So `dat.columns` provides an index of all of the column names in our dataframe.
+So `dat.columns` provides an index of all of the column names in our DataFrame.
 Try out some of the other methods below.

 #### Useful methods
 * `dat.columns` - Display DataFrame column names